-Moreover, the current study found a significant association between level of exercise and the adoption of approach coping mechanisms.
-Thus, a simple and readily available solution to reduce

-COVID-19-related stress appears to be to promote exercise and physical activity.
-Nonetheless, it is important to acknowledge previous research showing that the presence of stress may impair physical activity-related endeavors.25 This calls for efforts on the part of the authorities and health professionals to actively educate the public and encourage them to take up various forms of physical activity as an effective way of pre-empting and releasing stress.
-Religion was one of the most commonly utilized coping strategies among Omani adults in the current study.
-This finding is comparable with those reported in several studies around the world, particularly among people with chronic conditions or disabilities.^{26, 27} Surprisingly, humor was found to be one of the least frequently used coping methods among Omani adults; in contrast, other studies have shown that humor is an important coping mechanism in response to stressful events.^{28, 29} This variation in results is likely the result of cultural factors.
+Moreover, the current study found a significant association between the level of exercise and the adoption of approach coping mechanisms.
+Thus, a simple and readily available solution to reduce COVID-19-related stress appears to promote exercise and physical activity.
+Nonetheless, it is important to acknowledge previous research showing that stress may impair physical activityrelated endeavors.25 This calls for efforts on the authorities and health professionals to actively educate the public and encourage them to take up various forms of physical activity as an effective way of pre-empting and releasing stress.
+In the current study, religion was one of the most commonly utilized coping strategies among Omani adults.
+This finding is comparable with those reported in several studies worldwide, particularly among people with chronic conditions or disabilities.
+26,27 Surprisingly, humor was found to be one of the least frequently used coping methods among Omani adults; in contrast, other studies have shown that humor is an important coping mechanism in response to stressful events.^{28,29} This variation in results is likely the result of cultural factors.